DavideNardone/HYPO_RFS/README.md

  # Usage

  Run `hypo_main.py` for a naive example.
-It provides the best combination for a single parameters.
+It provides the best combination for a single parameter.

  # Authors